xarem/AliceBundle/README.md

 composer require --dev hautelook/alice-bundle doctrine/data-fixtures
 ```

-Without flex you will have to install `doctrine/orm` and register the bundles accordingly in `app/AppKernel.php` or
+Without Flex you will have to install `doctrine/orm` and register the bundles accordingly in `app/AppKernel.php` or
 wherever your Kernel class is located:

 ```php